iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 54

-- Gently slide the lower left pick into the corner to slice through the adhesive.
-Nice and easy, we got this.
+- Gently slide that lower left pick right into the corner to slice through the adhesive there.

 Step 55

-- Grab your trusty pick and gently glide it along the left-side antenna, making sure to stop just before you reach the home button.
+- Grab a fresh pick and carefully slide it along the left antenna, making sure to stop just before you reach the home button.

-- Keep that pick in place while you get ready to tackle the next step!
+- Keep that pick wedged in place before you move on to the next step.

 Step 56

-- Grab a fresh pick and gently slide it in to the right of the last one.
-You're just adding another layer of support, no big deal.
+- Grab a fresh pick and slide it in just to the right of the last one.

-- Lightly glide the pick over the home button and right-hand antenna, using only the very tip to carefully lift the adhesive.
-Take it slow, you're doing great!
+- Gently glide over the home button and the right-hand antenna, using only the very tip to lift that adhesive.

 Step 57